hazelcast/hazelcast-jet/site/docs/design-docs/015-event-reordering.md

 In order to prevent the order of events from changing, we avoid the use of round-robin edge.
-The common pattern we've implemented in most transforms to achieve this:
+The common pattern we've implemented in most transforms to achieve this described below.

+If a transform does not use partitioned edge:

-- Ensure that the PlannerVertex of any transform receiving input from the upper transform has LP equal to the output vertex of the upstream transform.
+- Ensure that the LP of the input vertex of the transform is equal to the PlannerVertex of the upstream transform.
-- Connect this transform vertices with isolated edge.
+- Connect these transform vertices with isolated edge.

+Otherwise:

+- fo not change the properties of the transform using partitioned edge

 To ensure such LP equality between transforms, we had to specify LP's in job planning (pipeline.toDag()) stage.
 After that, we did this by